cea-hpc/fastiron/profiling/SequentialAnalysis/FastironBehavior.md

 the printed output of the program, one can already see that the figure of merit does not vary significantly.
 This means that the time taken to compute a single segment for a particle -- including look-up & update -- is independent from the total number of particle, which is expected.
-The script used to plot the data is accessible in the `plot` folder in the root of the project.
+The script used to plot the data is accessible in the `plot` folder of the root of the project.

 ### `PopulationControl` & `CycleTracking`